node001-net/tiny-components-sidebar-form/README.md

 ## How to use

-Create your own Component and add tiny
+Create your own Component and add sidebarHeader & sidebarFooter,

 ```js
 <div class={ getCssClasses() }>